Sharing ROI Insights: Key Market Trends Shaping Economic Development Strategies

 Implications for EDOs:

-• Canadian EDOs can capitalize on this shift by emphasizing their stable political and legal frameworks in marketing and outreach efforts.
+Canadian EDOs can leverage this shift by emphasizing their stable trade and investment environments in marketing efforts.

 3. Ethics and ESG-Driven Investments